Trail running

 Public transport

-Take the train from anywhere in Switzerland to Martigny, followed by the bus from Martigny to Col de la Forclaz.
+Take the train to Martigny and change to a bus to Col de la Forclaz.

 Approach

-Take the A9 highway to Martigny, then continue on the Route de la Forclaz toward Trient.
+Take the A9 motorway to Martigny, then continue on Route de la Forclaz towards Trient.

 Parking

-Free parking is available at the Col de la Forclaz.
+Free parking is available at Col de la Forclaz.

 Equipment